OwlbanGroup/G-Assist/api/bindings/python/README.md

 # G-Assist Python Binding

 Transform your Python applications into powerful AI-enabled experiences with G-Assist!
-This binding makes it incredibly easy to integrate G-Assist's capabilities into your Python projects.
+This binding makes it incredibly easy to integrate G-Assist's capabilities into your Python projects on RTX and Blackwell GPUs.
 We've abstracted away the complexity of state machines and callbacks, making everything beautifully synchronous and straightforward.

 ## What Can It Do?
 - Send commands to G-Assist and receive responses with just a few lines of code